This information is intended for use by health professionals

 Fluorouracil should be avoided in combination with clozapine due to the increased risk of agranulocytosis.

-Fluorouracil may induce side effects such as nausea and vomiting which could interfere with driving or the use of heavy machinery.
+No studies on the effects on the ability to drive and use machinery have been performed.
+Fluorouracil may induce side effects such as nausea and vomiting.
+It can also produce adverse event on nervous system and visual changes which could interfere driving or the usage of heavy machinery.

-The most commonly reported undesirable effects are diarrhoea, nausea.
+The most commonly reported undesirable effects are gastrointestinal complaints like diarrhoea, nausea and mucositis.
 Leukopenia is also very common and the precautions described above should be followed.

 Very common (≥ 1/10)

 Common (≥ 1/100, < 1/10)